thivyan-studios/hark-app/README.md

-# Hark – Hearing Aid Relay Kit
+# HARK – Hearing Aid Relay Kit

 Hark is a lightweight Android app that turns your phone into a live microphone, streaming audio directly to your hearing aids using Bluetooth.
 Built originally to solve a personal problem, Hark replaces the need for expensive “table microphone” hardware with a single button on your phone.